-At Bispham Drive Junior school we want to foster a lifelong love of reading; where children choose to read and share their pleasure of reading with others.
-We believe that reading is the most important factor to enable children to access all other areas of learning and that every child can be a reader.
+At Bispham Drive Junior School we want to foster a lifelong love of reading; where children choose to read and share their pleasure of reading with others.
+Reading is the most important factor to enable children to access all other areas of learning and we believe that every child can be a reader.
 Alongside promoting an enthusiasm for reading, we teach children a wide range of reading skills so that they can decode and read fluently and for meaning.
-This year, we are excited to be part of an Open University research group for promoting reading for pleasure pedagogy.

 We support the development of each child’s reading in a number of ways: